-Our effective tax rates for fiscal 2017, fiscal 2016, and fiscal 2015 were approximately 29%, 33%, and 42%.
-Excluding the tax effect related to share-based compensation tax benefits resulting from the adoption of ASU 2016-09, our effective tax rate for fiscal 2017 was approximately 34%.
-Excluding the tax effect related to the goodwill impairment charge, our effective tax rate for fiscal 2015 was approximately 36%.
-The differences between these effective tax rates and the federal statutory rate of 35% were not significant.
-See Note 9 to the financial statements in Item 8 of this Annual Report for more information about our effective tax rates.
+Our effective tax rates for fiscal 2018, fiscal 2017, and fiscal 2016 were approximately 19%, 29%, and 33%.
+Excluding the tax benefits related to share-based compensation, the reorganization of a subsidiary, and the charge related to the remeasurement of our deferred tax asset balances, our effective tax rate for fiscal 2018 was approximately 26% and did not differ significantly from the federal statutory rate of 26.9%.
+Excluding the share-based compensation tax benefits, our effective tax rate for fiscal 2017 was approximately 34% and did not differ significantly from the federal statutory rate of 35%.
+See Note 10 to the financial statements in Item 8 of this Annual Report for more information about our effective tax rates.